 Cotton is the workhorse fabric of shirting.
-It’s a natural fibre that’s derived from a plant, so it that breathes well, is easy to dye and print, and doesn’t wrinkle up like a crushed piece of paper in the way that linen does.
+It’s a natural fibre that’s derived from a plant, so that it breathes well, is easy to dye and print, and doesn’t wrinkle up like a crushed piece of paper in the way that linen does.
 However, not all cotton is created equal.
-It’s worth your time to dig into a brand’s production process to sort the worthy from the shite.
+It’s worth your time to dig into a brand’s production process to sort the worthy from the sh*te.

 Silk Dress Shirts

 Silk shirts come and go, but they are a hard sell for those of us that don’t want to look like a sweaty mess or aspiring mafioso.
 Silk doesn’t have the same breathable qualities of cotton and it doesn’t wick away moisture.
 You don’t want to look like a sleazy mug either, so keep them under lock and key for the throwback parties or Client Liaison shows.

 Linen is the summer fabric.
 Its natural qualities – derived from flax plant – make it lightweight and breathable, so it’s definitely your best option if you have a holiday in the tropics or can’t cop an Aussie summer.
 However, linen tends to wrinkle, and fast.
 For this reason, it won’t fly in the boardroom unless you have a P.A that’s keen to do some serious ironing on the hour, every hour.

 Don’t you do it.
 Polyester doesn’t breathe, looks tacky even when it is new, and uses dodgy chemicals.
 Sure, it’s tough and water resistant but that’s as good as it gets.
 Cotton isn’t much more expensive and will serve you much better for the reasons we illustrated.